The single edge notch fracture test for viscoelastic elastomers: Formulation of the initial-boundary-value problem for the single edge notch fracture test

 for the stress and the relaxation time function, the governing equations that describe the mechanical response of the specimens amount to the initial-boundary-value problem

 coupled with

 for the deformation field $\bfy(\bfX,t)$, the pressure field $p(\bfX,t)$, and the internal variable $\bfC^v(\bfX,t)$.

-All the results that we present below are generated by solving numerically the initial-boundary-value problem (\ref{Equilibrium-PDE})-(\ref{Evolution-ODE}) via a variant of the scheme introduced by Ghosh et al.\cite{GSKLP21}, which is based on a Crouzeix-Raviart FE discretization of space and a high-order explicit Runge-Kutta finite difference discretization of time, as well as by a related scheme that has been recently implemented as an Abaqus UMAT subroutine\cite{LSLP24}; we also generated corresponding 2D plane-stress results, which turned out to be in agreement with the fully 3D results.
-FEniCSx and Abaqus implementations of these numerical schemes are available on GitHub.\footnote{http://pamies.cee.illinois.edu/Subroutines.html.}
+All the results that we present below are generated by solving numerically the initial-boundary-value problem (\ref{Equilibrium-PDE})-(\ref{Evolution-ODE}) via a variant of the scheme introduced by \textcite{GSKLP21}, which is based on a Crouzeix-Raviart FE discretization of space and a high-order explicit Runge-Kutta finite difference discretization of time, as well as by a related scheme that has been recently implemented as an Abaqus UMAT subroutine \parencite{LSLP24}; we also generated corresponding 2D plane-stress results, which turned out to be in agreement with the fully 3D results.
+FEniCSx and Abaqus implementations of these numerical schemes are available on GitHub.\footnote{\url{http://pamies.cee.illinois.edu/repositories/}} { In all the simulations, we made use of FE meshes that were refined around the crack front with a minimum mesh size of $h=B/10$ and loading steps that were small enough to resolve the pertinent relaxation time of the elastomer; see, e.g., Remark 10 in \parencite{LSLP24}.}